The Town's Health Business Unit provides a range of services, in particular for local businesses.

 In addition to routine food sampling, the Town's Health Service is also an active member of the Western Australian Food Monitoring Group, undertaking scheduled sampling of a wide variety of food products to ensure state wide compliance with the Food Standards Code Australia and New Zealand.

 It is a requirement of the Food Act 2008 that all individuals who serve food are able to provide evidence of food safety training.
 This is to ensure the quality and safety and the food products produced, and in turn ensuring the safety of the community.
-The Town of Claremont offers basic food handler training free of charge at FREE ON-LINE FOOD SAFETY TRAINING.
+The Town of Claremont offers basic food handler training free of charge with Environmental Health Australia

 Food Business Paperwork

 There are several forms that are relevant to food business owners, these forms should be submitted to the Town of Claremont as soon as practicably possible.